pureskillgg/docs/docs/datascience/README.md

 Consider these steps:

-1. You probably don't need as much data as you think.
+1. AWS has a free tier which
-2. AWS has a generous free tier which may reduce or the eliminate the cost to get started.
+   may reduce or the eliminate the cost to get started.
-3. If you can use available tomes for your project, don't bother downloading individual match data.
+2. If you can use available tomes for your project, don't bother downloading individual match data.
    Most tomes cost pennies to download and contain data for across many matches.
-4. Otherwise, start with one day of data to discover your costs.
+3. If the available tomes are not sufficient for your project, estimate how much data you actually need by starting with one day.
-5. Estimate how much data you actually need to get started experimenting.
+   Remember that one revision is one day's worth of data.
-6. Be careful when downloading a large number of revisions at once.
+4. Be careful when downloading a large number of revisions at once.
    You might go over the free tier part-way though the export process and have difficulty stopping the jobs.
    We recommend you limit each export batch to one month intervals.
-7. If you share a tome generator with us, we may be able to make the tome for you and share it back to the data set.
+5. If you share a tome generator with us, we may be able to make the tome for you and share it back to the data set.
+This would prevent you from needing to download the entire csds data set which is about 2TB.

 ### Where can I get financial support?